A faster subquadratic algorithm for finding outlier correlations: Abstract

 \section{Abstract}

 We study the problem of detecting {\em outlier pairs} of strongly correlated variables among a collection of $n$ variables with otherwise weak pairwise correlations.
-After normalization, this task amounts to the geometric task where we are given as input a set of $n$ vectors with unit Euclidean norm and dimension $d$, and we are asked to find all the outlier pairs of vectors whose inner product is at least $\rho$ in absolute value, subject to the promise that all but at most $q$ pairs of vectors have inner product at most $\tau$ in absolute value for some constants $0<\tau<\rho<1$.
+After normalization, this task amounts to the geometric task where we are given as input a set of $n$ vectors with unit Euclidean norm and dimension $d$, and for some constants $0<\tau<\rho<1$, we are asked to find all the outlier pairs of vectors whose inner product is at least $\rho$ in absolute value, subject to the promise that all but at most $q$ pairs of vectors have inner product at most $\tau$ in absolute value.

 Improving on an algorithm of G.~Valiant [FOCS~2012; J.\,ACM~2015], we present a randomized algorithm that for Boolean inputs ($\{-1,1\}$-valued data normalized to unit Euclidean length) runs in time